DeerWomanDezigns/DeerWomanDezigns/README.md

 All integration and deployments are handled through GitHub Actions.

 ## Running the App
+1. Navigate to the root directory of the repository
+2. cd './web'
+3. Run `yarn start` or `npm start`

 ### Using Docker
 1. Clone the repository